MarshallStatistics/MarshallStatistics.github.io/_posts/2024-11-26-quadratic-regression.md

 >
 > Therefore, $$\hat{\beta_0} \approx 1.571$$, $$\hat{\beta_1} \approx 36.629$$, and $$\hat{\beta_2} \approx -0.714$$.

-This method simply extends to higher-order regression too; we would just simply add another term to the model.
+This method simply extends to higher-order regression too; we would just simply add another term to the model